 - Represented Veolia Energy Boston, Inc. in bench trial before Massachusetts Appellate Tax Board involving property tax exemption, resulting in favorable order for client.

-- Represented Google in connection with government antitrust investigations.
+- Represent Google in various antitrust matters.

 - Represented cable company in pending antitrust litigation involving claims of unlawful tying and monopoly in connection with cable set-top boxes.